bhuffy/100-days-of-code/log.md

 **Today's Progress**: Learned HTML from Jon Duckett's book.

-**Thoughts** Being super tired today (coasting on 4.5 hours sleep), it's been hard focusing, so I've just been compiling notes and learning new stuff that I can review later.
+**Thoughts**: Being super tired today (coasting on 4.5 hours sleep), it's been hard focusing, so I've just been compiling notes and learning new stuff that I can review later.
 I should probably sleep and do more hours tomorrow, but that wouldn't comply with the challenge, and constistency is key... tomorrow will hopefully be a day of actual coding. :)

 **Link(s) to work**: NONE